semantic-flow/sflo/docs/data/notes/pqjdlyd8g80x3yr9o3p82mj.md

 Node configuration is held in memory by the [[flow service|sflo.product.service]], and is calculated when the service starts.

-Node configuration is at least partially determined by "config specification", which happens in [[resource.node-component.flow.node-config]] and can be inherited to contained nodes.
+Node configuration is at least partially determined by "config specification", which happens in [[mesh-resource.node-component.flow.node-config]] and can be inherited to contained nodes.

 If config specification is missing, (i.e., config spec inheritance is turned off or unspecified), node configuration will be determined from service-level config specification, i.e. [[product.service.config]].
 In case there is none, the service will use sensible defaults at the root level which will be inherited down the mesh.

 ### Initial Config Specification

-- When a node is initially created, if config-defaults-inheritance is turned on for its parent node, it will have its [[resource.node-component.flow.node-config]] populated based on any parent [[resource.node-component.node-config-defaults]] files present in the hierarchy.
-If there are none, its [[resource.node-component.flow-snapshot.current]] will not be created.
+- When a node is initially created, if config-defaults-inheritance is turned on for its parent node, it will have its [[mesh-resource.node-component.flow.node-config]] populated based on any parent [[mesh-resource.node-component.node-config-defaults]] files present in the hierarchy.
+If there are none, its [[mesh-resource.node-component.flow-snapshot.current]] will not be created.

 ### Calculating Node Config

 When the [[product.sflo-host]] starts, it calculates non-default config settings for every node.

 - determines the "default" settings for this service instance from [[product.service.config]]
-- if the node has a [[resource.node-component.flow.node-config]] , the service will use any settings there that differ from its defaults
+- if the node has a [[mesh-resource.node-component.flow.node-config]] , the service will use any settings there that differ from its defaults
 - if config-inheritance is turned on for a node, the service will scan back up the hierarchy to compose any missing "non-default" settings
 -  the result is an in-memory "shadow mesh" known as the [[product.service.components.node-config-map]] containing any non-default settings for the mesh